-Northern Ireland accounted for 4% of UK greenhouse gas emissions which is slightly higher than our population share of 3%.4 Northern Ireland's greenhouse gas emissions are higher than the UK average and are falling more slowly.
-Despite our poor performance the level of public concern on environmental issues is high.
-In 2020/21 82% of households were very or fairly concerned about the environment.5 We believe that this shows there is an appetite for action on climate change in Northern Ireland and that our politicians should be ambitious in their efforts to make progress in this area given the existential crisis it poses.
+Northern Ireland's greenhouse gas emissions are higher than the UK average and are falling more slowly.
+Despite this poor performance the level of public concern on environmental issues is high.
+In 2020/21 82% of households were very or fairly concerned about the environment.13 We believe that this shows there is an appetite for action on climate change in Northern Ireland and that our politicians should be ambitious in their efforts to make progress in this area given the existential crisis it poses.